toltec-dev/toltec/docs/package.md

 At the top of the file is a block of fields that define metadata about the package.
 For consistency, declare those fields in the same order they are described below.
+You can also declare custom variables to reduce repetition, but make sure to prefix their name with `_`.

 > **Note:** The field names and semantics are inspired both by the [Debian control file format](https://www.debian.org/doc/debian-policy/ch-controlfields.html) and the [Arch Linux PKGBUILD format](https://wiki.archlinux.org/index.php/PKGBUILD).